capgemini-psdu/cloud-former-alexa/cloud-former-lambda/Python/readme.md

 source  virtual-env/bin/activate
 ```

-If this is successful, (venv) will appear in the terminal window, to inform you that you are based within the virtual environment.
+If this is successful, the environment name (virtual-env) will appear on the left in the terminal window, to inform you that you are based within the virtual environment.
 Next, install the following modules:

 ```
 pip install boto3